 5. The representative of Honduras, speaking on behalf of the Group of 77 and China, expressed concern at the late circulation of the documentation for the Working Party's session, which had prevented his Group from considering it fully.
 With regard to the contents of the work programme, his Group was concerned that the proposed programme anticipated implementation of some recommendations of the Eminent Persons Panel before member States had had the opportunity to consult on specific recommendations.
 This prejudged the results of those consultations, and the Group would prefer that the secretariat make provision for implementation of all recommendations, while retaining the flexibility to realign resources at a later stage.
 The Group recalled that, in the Mid-term Review, agreement had been reached on the urgent need to resolve the issue of financing of experts, and it considered that the only sustainable solution involved the use of regular budget resources.
-Concerning the follow-up to the major United Nations summits and conferences on development, including the follow-up Conference to the International Conference on Financing for Development in 2008, the Group urged UNCTAD to introduce a more robust provision in its work programme to enable it to contribute fully to that follow-up.
+Concerning the follow-up to the major United Nations summits and conference on Financing for

+Development in 2008, the Group urged UNCTAD to introduce a more robust provision in its work programme to enable it to contribute fully to that follow-up.